Best Studio Headphones Under 200 and 500 – Sound & Quality

 The weight of the headphones and headband can also have an impact after long hours of listening.
 Finally, another factor is having the right amount of clamping force so they sit comfortably and securely on your head without too much pressure.

-Most quality headphones are made with durable materials that can last you a lifetime.
-But sometimes various parts such as the earpads can wear out over time.
-It's best to check if there are replacement parts available for the headphones you invest in and also check the manufacturer's warranty.
+Outstanding headphones are made with durable materials that can last you a lifetime.
+But sometimes, various parts, such as the earpads, can wear out over time.
+This is especially true with budget studio headphones.
+It’s best to check if there are replacement parts available for the headphones you invest in and also check the manufacturer’s warranty.

 Cable Connectivity